Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 Create and sell custom-designed products like t-shirts, mugs, and phone cases through print-on-demand platforms like [Redbubble](https://www.redbubble.com), [Printful](https://www.printful.com) or Teespring.
 You upload your designs, and they handle the printing, shipping, and customer service.

-_How Much Can You Make?_ Highly variable, generate anywhere from a few hundred to several thousand dollars per month.
+_How Much Can You Make?_ Highly variable, generate extra money from home anywhere from a few hundred to several thousand dollars per month.

 Cost of Establishing a Print-on-Demand Business: Starting a print-on-demand venture often requires minimal initial investment.
 Essential costs include a computer with internet access, design software for creating designs (Adobe Illustrator, Canva), and possibly a small budget for marketing.